shirhatti/ReadyWorkshop2019/README.md

 }
 ```

+At this point we're ready to import data.

 Run the application and use the Swagger UI to upload the `.\lab\BackEnd\Data\Import\NDC_London_2019.json` file to the `/api/Conferences/upload` API.
 Let's give the conference the name `NDCLondon`.

+You can use the Swagger UI and verify that your upload was successful by trying a `GET` request on `/api/Conferences`.
+We should see the conference with the name `NDCLondon` that we just created.

+## Explore

+Now that we have some initial data and our database is seeded, trying playing around with app and get a feel for what is happening.
+I recommend changing your startup project in Visual Studio to launch both the FrontEnd and the Backend.

 ### Change startup project

 Change the startup project to launch both the FrontEnd and the BackEnd

 ![Change Startup Project](./screenshots/startup.PNG)